BYU-FROST-Lab/byu-frost-lab.github.io/src/content/people/abigail-austin.md

 ---
 name: "Abigail Austin"
-title: "Masters student"
+title: "Master's student"
 group: "graduate"
-photo: "/src/assets/images/people/abigail-austin.jpg"
+photo: "/src/assets/images/people/grad_curr/abigail-austin.jpg"
 ---
 # About
 Abigail Austin is a masters student at Brigham Young University studying Computer Engineering with an undergraduate degree in Computer Engineering and a minor in Mathematics.
 She joined the FRoSt lab in May 2023.